IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 UCD- UCD keywords as defined by the IVOA.

 Valid_Max- The NetCDF maximum valid value which is of the same type as the variable.
-Skip this for strings or double/floats that are unlimited. m
+Skip this for strings or double/floats that are unlimited.

 Valid_Min- The NetCDF minimum valid value which is of the same type as the variable.
-Skip this for strings or double/floats that are unlimited. m
+Skip this for strings or double/floats that are unlimited.

-Valid_Range- The NetCDF two length vector containing the minimum and maximum valid values. m
+Valid_Range- The NetCDF two length vector containing the minimum and maximum valid values.